 What does the Duty Cycle Mean on the Hobart and Lincoln Welders?

-This means that at a 90 Amp setting you will be able to weld for two straight minutes before you must rest the welder for eight minutes.
+This means that at a 90 Amp setting you’ll be able to weld for two straight minutes.
+Then you must rest the welder for eight minutes.

 On the Hobart 140 should you exceed the duty cycle the trip switch to prevent over heating cuts in.
-You must leave the Hobart welder 15 minutes so it is able to cool down before you can start welding again.
+You must leave the Hobart welder 15 minutes so it can cool down before you can start welding again.
 Or risk damaging your Hobart welder.

-For the Lincoln Electric the thermostatic protection automatically resets when the welder is cool enough.
+On the Lincoln 140 the thermostatic protection automatically resets.
+When the welder is cool enough.

-The Lincoln Electric manual states that the thermostatic protection resets when the welder returns to a 'reasonable operating temperature'.
+The Lincoln Electric manual says that the thermostatic protection resets.
+Qhen the welder returns to a ‘reasonable operating temperature’.

-Although unhelpfully it doesn't say how long that will take.
+Although unhelpfully it doesn’t say how long that’ll take.

-Generally, it would depend on the temperature of the environment you are working in.
+Generally, it would depend on the temperature of where you’re working.
 Live in a hot climate or using your welder at the height of a hot and humid summer?
 Then expect it to take longer to cool your welder down.